 As a book cover designer and author, I spend a lot of time thinking about those pixels of real estate known as an “ebook cover”.
 One day while cruising the best-seller lists for inspiration, I realized that when it comes to knowing what makes a marketable ebook cover, I had been relying only on my observation and the wisdom of others.
 That’s good, but in the data-driven world of today, it’s not good enough.

-So I went through the top 100 of Amazon’s best-selling ebooks by category with the mission of sussing out the truth of what best-selling ebook covers have in common.
+So I went through the top 100 of Amazon’s best-selling e-books by category with the mission of discovering what best-selling ebook covers have in common.
 Because I write paranormal romance, I started there.

 Alrighty, let’s get to the goodies!

-I started my journey by investigating exactly who is featured on PNR romance book covers in the top 100.
+I started my journey by investigating PNR book covers in the top 100.

 To no one’s surprise, the most frequent subjects of paranormal romance book covers are hot dudes.
 However, testosterone doesn’t have sole dominion over romance book jackets.
 Over a quarter of book covers featured a couple and 12% a woman.
 Scenery and typography heavy design came in last place at only 5%.